MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2s-migrate-to-mtr-w.md

 - Migration completely removes the Windows 10 Team edition operating system that comes with Surface Hub 2S.
 - By selecting to install the Migration Launcher app on a Surface Hub 2S and thereby initiate a software migration, you consent to the removal of the Windows 10 Team edition OS, including the uninstall and removal of accounts, data, and other current configurations.
-- The Microsoft Teams Rooms on Windows experience puts on Surface Hub 2S into an increased energy consumption state due to changes in default sleep state and power management settings.
+- The Microsoft Teams Rooms on Windows experience results in increased energy consumption on Surface Hub due to changes in sleep state and power management settings.
 - This app does not affect first-generation Surface Hub models.
 The Microsoft Teams Rooms on Windows experience is not supported on first-generation Surface Hubs (Surface Hub v1).
 - The migration process involves downloading approximately 30 GB and requires a minimum amount of available storage on-system to create a temporary partition.